call911nowplz/Spiriten.cf/Server_Side/server_hosts.md

 to them artificially limiting player slots.
 Player slots are infinite and user defined by default and companies like Game Servers take advantage of unknowing owners by enforcing artificial player limits to make owners pay more for more slots.

+[Gaming Evolved](https://gamingevolved.co.za/game-servers/minecraft) : Gaming Evolved has two plans, Budget and Premium.
+Budget charges about $5.15 per GB of ram (plans starting at 2GB) while Premium charges about $6.85 per GB of ram.
+Both are run on unknown CPUs.
+The good part?
+They have 2 locations in South Africa.
+If you're playing from
+South Africa, I'd honestly look at Gaming Evolved.

 [GGServers](https://ggservers.com/minecrafthosting) : GGServers charges $3 per GB of ram on their Standard plans and $6 per GB of ram on their Premium plans.
 For
 Standard they run on "3.2-4 GHz" CPUs and for Premium they run on "4.4-5 GHz" CPUs.
 They have multiple locations in North America, multiple locations in Europe, a location in Singapore, and a location in Australia for both plans.
 However, I will NOT recommend them due to them artificially limiting player slots on their